natalieagus/50002/docs/Hardware/a_basics-of-info.md

 {:.note-title}
 > Definition
 >
 > 2's complement is a method of binary integer encoding used to represent both positive and negative integers.
-The **most significant bit** represents the sign (0 for positive, 1 for negative. )
+The **most significant bit** represents the sign (0 for positive, 1 for negative).

 2's complement is most common way computers **encode** signed integers because it simplifies arithmetic operations like addition, subtraction, and multiplication in binary.